Henri Picciotto

 Teaching

-- Mentoring and evaluation of new teachers; introduced cooperative groups and hands-on labs; organized teacher collaboration; integrated manipulatives, computers, and graphing calculators into math classes; led a continuous and thorough development of the math program, including substantial curriculum creation.
+- Introduced cooperative groups and hands-on labs; organized teacher collaboration; integrated manipulatives, graphing calculators, computers, and kinesthetics into math classes; led a continuous and thorough development of the math program, including substantial curriculum creation.
 Shared our program with countless visitors.

-- Taught: Pre-Algebra through Calculus; Probability, Statistics; Logic; Math and Art; advanced electives (chaos theory, fractals, infinite sets, transformational geometry, the fourth dimension); BASIC, Logo and Boxer programming; playwriting.
+- Taught: Pre-Algebra through Calculus; Probability, Statistics; Logic; Math and Art; advanced electives (chaos theory, fractals, infinite sets, transformational geometry, the fourth dimension); programming in BASIC, Logo, Boxer, Scratch, BYOB, Snap; playwriting.

-- Designed and repeatedly helped revise the school's block schedule.
+- Designed and repeatedly helped revise the school's block schedule; coordinated the school's accreditation self-study; explored online and blended courses.

 2006: Adjunct Professor, University of San Francisco